gech71/saccos/documentation/SystemDesign.md

 - **Scalable Deployment**: The application server is stateless and can be scaled horizontally.
 Multiple instances can be run behind a Load Balancer (LB) to distribute traffic.
 This setup works for both cloud-based auto-scaling groups and on-premises server clusters.
 - **High Availability**: High availability is achieved by deploying redundant application servers and a clustered/replicated PostgreSQL database across different availability zones or physical racks.
 The load balancer manages health checks and routes traffic away from failed instances.
-- **Network Segmentation**: In a typical secure deployment, the infrastructure is segmented into public and private subnets (or VLANs).
-  - The Load Balancer and Firewall reside in the public-facing zone.
-  - Application Servers reside in a private subnet, only accepting traffic from the load balancer.
-  - The PostgreSQL Database is placed in a more restricted private subnet, only accessible by the application servers, isolating it from public access.
+- **Network Segmentation**: The system is deployed across two main network segments: a Public Subnet and a Private Subnet, ensuring a secure and layered architecture.
+  - **Public Subnet**: This is the public-facing zone accessible from the internet.
+It contains the Firewall/WAF and the Load Balancer/IIS.
+These components handle incoming user traffic, provide security screening, and distribute requests.
+The Email Service also resides in or is accessible from this subnet.
+  - **Private Subnet**: This isolated network is not directly accessible from the internet.
+It hosts the core components: the Application Server (Next.js App) and the PostgreSQL Database.
+The Application Server only accepts traffic from the Load Balancer, and the Database only accepts connections from the Application Server, providing a high level of security.

 ---